École Polytechnique Fédérale de Lausanne: Campus

 Almost all of the structures are on its main campus.
 However, it also has branches in Neuchâtel ("Microcity"), in Sion ("Pôle EPFL Valais"), in Geneva (Campus Biotech, including the Wyss Center for Bio- and Neuro-engineering) and in Fribourg ("Smart Living Lab").
-There is also a research centre in Ras al-Khaimah (United Arab Emirates), EPFL Middle East.
+There was also a research centre in Ras al-Khaimah (United Arab Emirates), EPFL Middle East, between 2009 and 2022.

 Buildings

 The campus consists of about 65 buildings on 136 acres.
 Built according to the growth of the school, the campus includes different types of architectures: